bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 In this module, you will learn how to add advanced HTML features to a form.

-They\'ve also added some new tables to the restaurant.
+They&apos;ve also added some new tables to the restaurant.

-They\'ve also asked to replace the table size field with a field for the number of people and to remove the table location field.
+They&apos;ve also asked to replace the table size field with a field for the number of people and to remove the table location field.

 Finally, they want customers to be able to choose which restaurant they want to book at.

-The owners have told me that they\'re hoping for continued success and growth of the business, and so I should plan for more restaurant locations to be added.
+The owners have told me that they&apos;re hoping for continued success and growth of the business, and so I should plan for more restaurant locations to be added.

 I opened booking.html in Visual Studio Code.

-I\'ll start by deleting the previous table and location fields.
+I&apos;ll start by deleting the previous table and location fields.

 I then add three div elements for the new fields.
-Next, I\'ll add the field for the booking date.
+Next, I&apos;ll add the field for the booking date.

-Luckily, HTML provides a built-in field type called date that\'ll present a calendar to the customer when the field is clicked.
+Luckily, HTML provides a built-in field type called date that&apos;ll present a calendar to the customer when the field is clicked.

 To add this, I add an input element to the first div element and set its type attribute to date.
 I also set the ID and name attributes to booking_date.

-To provide a good user experience, I\'ll add a label element before the input element.
+To provide a good user experience, I&apos;ll add a label element before the input element.

 Inside the label element, I add the text description, booking date.